biojppm/rapidyaml/README.md

 used.
 The data tree is a flat index-based structure stored in a single array.
 Serialization happens only at your direct request, after parsing / before emitting.
-Internally, the data tree representation stores only strings and has no knowledge of types, but of course, every node can have a YAML type tag. ryml makes it easy and fast to read and modify the data tree.
+Internally, the data tree representation stores only string views and has no knowledge of types, but of course, every node can have a YAML type tag. ryml makes it easy and fast to read and modify the data tree.